afewell/ovathetap/assets/tap1_3InstallNotes.md

 sudo /tmp/taphostprep-1.sh
 ```
 - **IMPORTANT:** Reboot the host after the script completes to ensure sudoless docker permissions are applied, which is REQUIRED for the following steps to complete successfully.
-  - I have tried multiple methods to apply permissions without reboot including `newgrp`, login/logout, and several other methods and could not get anything to work with perfect consistency other than reboot.
+  - I have tried multiple methods to apply permissions without reboot including `newgrp`, login/logout, and several other methods and could not get anything to work with consistency other than reboot.
 - After rebooting your host, verify you can execute docker commands without sudo by executing the command `docker run hello-world`

 ### Install CA Cert in Firefox to trust local sites